1 Introduction

 1.1.2 What you can expect

-Some topics may be a bit more in the weeds than you want, and that’s okay!
+Some topics may get a bit more into the weeds than you want, and that’s okay!
 We hope that you can take away the big ideas and come back to the details when you’re ready.
 Just having an awareness of what’s possible is often the first step to understanding how to apply it to your own data.
 In general though, we’ll touch a little bit on a lot of things, but hopefully not in an overwhelming way.

 1.1.3 What you can’t expect

 This book will not teach you programming, but you really only need a basic understanding of R or Python.
 We also won’t be teaching you basic statistics, so won’t be delving into hypothesis testing or the intricacies of statistical theory.
 The text is more focused on applied modeling, prediction and performance than a normal stats book, and more focused on interpretation and uncertainty in the modeling process than a typical machine learning book.
-It’s not an academic treatment of the topics, so when it comes to references you’ll be more likely to find a nice blog post or youtube video that clearly demonstrates a concept, rather than a dense academic paper.
+It’s not an academic treatment of the topics, so when it comes to references, you’ll be more likely to find a nice blog post or youtube video that clearly demonstrates a concept, rather than a dense academic paper.
 That said you should have a great idea of where to go and what to search to go further for deeper content.

 1.2 Who Should Use This Book?